Organic Eprints frontpage

 Colomb, B.; Desclaux, D.; Debaeke, P.; Justes, E. and Burger, P. (2004) Ability of new durum wheat pure lines to meet yield stability and quality requirements in low input and organic systems.
-Paper presented at Pc.
-8th ESA Congress, Copenhague, page 495 -496.
+Paper at: Pc.
+8th ESA Congress, Copenhague.

 Summary